 Esther is conscious of her situation.
 Gaskell does not show her as an object of pleasure or demon but presents the cruel reality of her times.
-A woman who fell because she was in love with a man who left her.
+A woman fell because she was in love with a man who left her.
 A woman who fell and became a prostitute to survive in that harsh unprotected environment.
 She has no home and lives in the streets.
-Now, Jem offers her a home, a possibility of restoring her life and find peace.
+Now, Jem offers her a home, a possibility of restoring her life and finding peace.
 But Esther has another problem that was the product of her shameful situation: she is an alcoholic.
 And in the society she lives in, she could only bring shame and misery to her loved ones.

 “𝐓𝐡𝐞 𝐎𝐥𝐝 𝐍𝐮𝐫𝐬𝐞’𝐬 𝐒𝐭𝐨𝐫𝐲” – 𝑀𝑖𝑠𝑠 𝑀𝑎𝑢𝑑𝑒